premanand17/django-elastic/README.rst

 To write custom loaders there are example loaders in the management.loaders package.
-These inherit from the management.loaders.loader.Loader class and can be run by extending management.commands.index_search.py.
+These inherit from the management.loaders.loader.Loader class and can be run by extending the commands in management.commands.index_search.py.

 Building Elastic Queries
 ------------------------